sgnd/sgnd/README.md

 I'm a highly experienced Full-Stack Developer with over 5 years of experience in designing and building web and mobile applications for businesses of all sizes.
 I specialize in front-end and back-end development, utilizing a variety of frameworks and technologies to deliver high-quality, scalable, and secure web/mobile apps.

-In addition, I have a strong background as a DevSecOps Engineer/Site Reliability Engineer (SRE) and a proven track record of designing, building, automating, and managing infrastructure from scratch.
+In addition, I have a strong background as a DevSecOps / Site Reliability Engineer (SRE) / SysAdmin and a proven track record of designing, building, automating, and managing infrastructure from scratch.
 I work closely with clients to ensure that their infrastructure is secure, scalable, and highly available.

 ## Skilled in the following technologies:

 ### Full-Stack Development:
-✅ Backend languages: Node.js, Go-lang, Python, PHP, and Java
+✅ Programming languages: Node.js, Go-Lang, and Python
-✅ Backend frameworks: Next.js, Nest.js, Express.js, Gin, Echo, Fiber, Laravel, and Spring
+✅ Backend frameworks: Next.js, Nest.js, Gin, Echo, Django, and Flask
-✅ Frontend languages: Node.js, HTML, CSS, and JS
-✅ Frontend frameworks: React.js, Next.js, Vue.js, and Nuxt.js
+✅ Frontend frameworks: React.js, Next.js, Vue.js, Nuxt.js, and React Native
 ✅ Databases: MySQL/MariaDB, PostgreSQL, and MongoDB
 ✅ Message brokers: RabbitMQ and Apache Kafka
 ✅ Caching systems: Redis and Memcached